Best Practices

 Authentication is handled by JWE tokens, which is an industry standard.

 Authentication is how a user logs in or signs up to an application.
 Xano provides secure out-of-the-box authentication via JWE (JSON Web Encryption) tokens.
-JWE tokens are self-contained and provide data integrity, authenticity, non-repudiation and confidentiality.
+JWE tokens are self-contained and provide data integrity, authenticity, non-repudiation, and confidentiality.

 OAuth, which stands for “Open Authorization,” allows third-party services to exchange your information without you having to give away your password.